sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ### From 1.5 or earlier versions

-Your version is A LOT out of date.
+Your version is A LOT outdated.
 We really recommend you to set everything up from scratch.
-Your current settings will not be useful.
+Your current settings will not be as much as useful.
 But don't worry, INAV became much easier to set up since this version.

 ## Flash the lastest INAV firmware to your board
-Now it's time to flash the lastest INAV firmware to your flight controller board.
+Now it's time to flash the lastest INAV firmware to your flight controller board..
-* On INAV Configurator, go to the "Firmware Flasher" tab
+* On INAV Configurator, go to the "Firmware Flasher" tab.
-* Select the proper TARGET of the flight controller board
+* Select the proper TARGET of the flight controller board.
-* Make sure that the "Full Erase" option is ENABLED
+* Make sure that the "Full Erase" option is ENABLED.
-* Click Load Firmware (Online), and then click "Flash Firmware"
+* Click "Load Firmware (Online)" button, and then after it loads the online firmware, click "Flash Firmware" button.
-* Wait for the completion of the process
+* Wait for the completion of the process.

 ## Paste the adjusted settings on the CLI
-* Click the "Connect" button on INAV configurator
+* Click the "Connect" button on INAV configurator.
-* Go to the CLI tab
+* Go to the CLI tab.
 * Copy all the settings text from your text file and paste on the CLI input text box, then press ENTER.
 * Wait for all the settings to be typed on the output text box.
 * If no errors occurred, Flight controller should save the settings and reboot by itself.

 ## Upload your preferred font to the OSD chip
 The font file changes between versions!
-So you need to update the font stored on the OSD chip in order to OSD works properly.
+That's why you need to update the font stored on the OSD chip every time you upgrade INAV version in order to OSD work properly.
-* Go to the OSD Tab on the Configurator
+* Go to the OSD Tab on the Configurator.
 * In the bottom right corner, there's a "Font" button.
 Click it.
 * Select the font that best pleases you, and then click "Upload" button.
 * Wait for the process to complete.
 Flight Controller will reboot automatically.